rinsecrm/docs/plan.md

   * Ensure the router points to the **PR namespace** Service.
 * **API routes to v2 but backend still v1**

-  * Ensure your gRPC interceptors are registered; check that `x-canary` metadata is present downstream.
+  * Ensure your gRPC interceptors are registered; check that `X-Canary` metadata is present downstream.
   * Verify Linkerd `GRPCRoute` `value` matches the PR number.
 * **CORS errors**